 Concrete Flooring Innovation

 Concreate floor panels are made from two a two layer construction: The top, decorative wear layer is made from a portland-type, micro-fibre portland type cement which is sealed with natural high solid oil to maintain the raw tactile surface.
-The surface has a distinctive mottled patina which is unique to Concreate and is produced in a choice of three colours, Natural Grey, Dark Grey and Mineral White; The base layer is a non- portland mineral cement.
+The surface has a distinctive mottled patina which is unique to Concreate and is produced in a choice of five colours, Natural Grey, Dark Grey, Metal Grey, Titanium Black and Mineral White; The base layer is a non- portland mineral cement.
 Its honeycomb structure is reinforced with recycled textile sheets and it is this layer that enables the floor panels to be just 14 mm thick and weigh just over 7kg.

 Tongue & Groove Installation